distributed-assertions/distributed-assertions.github.io/docs/dispatch.md

----
-layout: page
-title: Dispatch → Join the DAMF with ease
+# Dispatch: Join the DAMF with ease
-permalink: /software/dispatch/
----

 `Dispatch` is an Intermediary tool for publishing, retrieval, and trust analysis in the Distributed Assertion Management Framework (DAMF).